 If disciplinary action is taken, the respondent may appeal the decision by submitting a request for an appeal to the NCB.
-Request for an appeal must state the reason for the appeal.
+Request for an appeal must state reason for the appeal.
 Such requests shall be mailed to the NCB by certified mail and postmarked no later than 30 days after receipt of the decision.
 Appeal requests should be addressed to:

-Nevada Certification Board Ethics Committee P.O.
-Box 14220 Reno, NV 89507
+Board of Directors - NCB Attn.
+NCB Administrator P.O.
+Box 13122 Reno, NV 89507

-If a timely request for an appeal is submitted to the NCB, the Board shall appoint from the NCB a three- person Appeal Committee.
-No member of the Appeal Committee shall be a member of the Ethics Committee, nor shall anyone be appointed to the Appeal Committee who has a potential conflict of interest with either the complainant or the respondent.
+If a timely request for an appeal is submitted to the NCB, the Board shall appoint a three-person Appeal Committee from among the NCB standing committees.
+No member of the Appeal Committee shall be a member of the Board of Directors, nor shall anyone be appointed to the Appeal Committee who has a potential conflict of interest with either the complainant or the respondent.
 All potential conflicts of interest will be discussed prior to the appointment.
 Within 30 days after the NCB receives a request for an appeal, a review into the facts contained in the decision of the Hearing Panel shall be scheduled.
-The review shall be scheduled no less than31 days or more than 45 days from the date of receipt of the request.
+The review shall be scheduled no less than 31 days or more than 45 days from the date of receipt of the request.